handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_auctions.md

 ]
 ```

-List all bids for all names known to the wallet.
+List all reveals for all names known to the wallet.

 ### HTTP Request